andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/hearsals-gang.jpg" alt="The gang">
 	<figcaption class="figure-caption">Clockwise from selfie snapper: Matt, Dana,
-	Carrie, Jonathan, Allie, some Jesus lookin' fella, Brace, Hendri, Alyce, Cate, Alexandra, & Renay with Mark in the middle of the dancer donut.
-Linda Belans must be doing something more important.</figcaption>
+	Carrie, Jonathan, Allie, some Jesus lookin' fella, Brace, Hendri, Alyce, Cate, Alexandra, & Renay with Mark in the middle of the dancer donut.</figcaption>
 </figure>

 This supportive environment is championed by Mark, who exudes positivity and